Presidency of Barack Obama: First 100 days

-Perhaps the most important action of Obama's first 100 days was the passage of the American Recovery and Reinvestment Act (ARRA) to address the Great Recession.
-After much debate, ARRA was passed by both the House and Senate on February 13, 2009.
-Originally intended to be a bipartisan bill, Congressional passage of the bill relied largely on Democratic votes, though three Republican Senators did vote for it.
+On February 17, 2009, Obama signed the American Recovery and Reinvestment Act (ARRA) to address the Great Recession.
+The ARRA had been passed, after much debate, by both the House and Senate four days earlier.
+While it was originally intended to be a bipartisan bill, Congressional passage of the bill relied largely on Democratic votes, though three Republican senators voted for it.
 The lack of Republican support for the bill, and the inability of Democrats to win that support, foreshadowed the gridlock and partisanship that continued throughout Obama's presidency.
 The $787 billion bill combined tax breaks with spending on infrastructure projects, extension of welfare benefits, and education.

 Administration

 Cabinet

 Following his inauguration, Obama and the Senate worked to confirm his nominees to the United States Cabinet.
 Three Cabinet-level officers did not require confirmation: Vice President Joe Biden, whom Obama had chosen as his running mate at the 2008 Democratic National Convention, Chief of Staff Rahm Emanuel, and Defense Secretary Robert Gates, whom Obama chose to retain from the previous administration.
 An early list of suggestions came from Michael Froman, then an executive at Citigroup.
-Obama described his Cabinet choices as a "team of rivals," and Obama chose several prominent public officials for Cabinet positions, including defeated rival Hillary Clinton as Secretary of State.
+Obama described his Cabinet choices as a "team of rivals", and Obama chose several prominent public officials for Cabinet positions, including defeated rival Hillary Clinton as Secretary of State.
 Obama nominated several former Clinton administration officials to the Cabinet and to other positions.
 On April 28, 2009, the Senate confirmed former Kansas governor Kathleen Sebelius as Secretary of Health and Human Services, completing Obama's initial Cabinet.
 During Obama's presidency, four Republicans served in Obama's Cabinet: Ray LaHood as Secretary of Transportation, Robert McDonald as Secretary of Veterans Affairs, and Gates and Chuck Hagel as Secretaries of Defense.